quantmew/ripperdoc/README.md

 ### Safe Mode Permissions

 Safe mode is the default.
-Use `--unsafe` to skip permission prompts.
+Use `--yolo` to skip permission prompts.
 Choose `a`/`always` to allow a tool for the current session (not persisted across sessions).

 ### Agent Skills